digitaldemocracy/DH2023_Grace_Khosmood/README.md

+#*Organization and Opinion Extraction in Public Comments and Legislator Engagement Tracking*

-# This folder contains the training and testing methods for the paper *Organization and Opinion Extraction in Public Comments and Legislator Engagement Tracking*
+See also the arXiv version of this paper: https://arxiv.org/abs/2109.08855 This folder contains the training and testing methods for the paper *Organization and Opinion Extraction in Public Comments and Legislator Engagement Tracking*

-This assumes that the data folder is in the same parent folder as code
+This assumes that the data folder is in the same parent folder as code In this repository, the "data_set.zip" file contains the content of "data" folder referenced below.

 ## Organization Affiliation Tracking